top of page

 What is Early Menopause?

-Women who experience an early natural menopause (also known as primary ovarian insufficiency) or medical or surgical menopause should take HRT at least until age 50 to prevent early onset of chronic diseases, but can continue it beyond if needed.
+Women who experience an early natural menopause (menopause before 45) or primary ovarian insufficiency (menopause before age 40) or medical or surgical menopause should take hormones until at least until age 51.

 What are the benefits of HRT?